ISSUIUC/ISS-PCB/HOW-TO.md

 Give symbol name (should be the name of the component you are putting in) in this case TLV76050DBZR

+- Symbol name specifies the associated MPN but any more specific is optional such as package type.

 Assign [reference designator](https://github.com/ISSUIUC/ISS-PCB/blob/conventions/ISS-PCB-CONVENTIONS.md#reference-designators) according to IEEE standards